lalafm/python-projects/5-Nobel winners/README.md

     Save your string answers as first_woman_name and first_woman_category.

 5. Which individuals or organizations have won more than one Nobel Prize throughout the years?
-    Store the full names in a list named repeat_list.short_movie_count.
+    Store the full names in a list named repeat_list

 # The data
 nobel.csv